Charging Costs

 - → Vehicle efficiency.
 A compact EV uses 14-16 kWh/100 km.
 A large SUV uses 22-26 kWh/100 km.
 That difference alone can double your charging bill.

 - → Electricity price.
-Rates range from 0.10 EUR/kWh (off-peak, Nordics) to 0.40+ EUR/kWh (peak, Southern Europe).
+Rates vary widely by region, from around 0.10 EUR/kWh (off-peak) to 0.40+ EUR/kWh (peak hours in expensive markets).
 Your local rate is the single biggest variable.

 - → Charging mix.
 The ratio of home vs. public vs. fast charging determines your blended rate.
 More home charging = lower average cost.